Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 \subsubsection{Time scale $\tz$}

 Why are the computed fidelities independent of $\lambda$ at small times?
 This question prompts us to consider the time scales in the eNRG Hamiltonian.
-Section.~\ref{sec:time-scales} associated $T_L\z$ with the smallest energy in the single-particle spectrum of the tight-binding Hamiltonian.
+Section~\ref{sec:time-scales} associated $T_L\z$ with the smallest energy in the single-particle spectrum of the tight-binding Hamiltonian.
 The analogous energy in the eNRG approach is $\dn$, which defines the time scale $T_\nn\z \equiv \sfrac{\hbar}{\dn}$.
 At times $t\ll T_\nn\z$, the energy scales close to $\dn$ will contribute insignificantly to the time-evolution operator $\exp(-i\dn\hh_K^\nn t)$; under this condition, $\ff(t)$ will be independent of $\nn$, although it will generally vary with $\lambda$, $\theta$ and $\zeta$.

 However, the latter parameter introduces an exception.
-The first term within parentheses on the right-hand side of Eq.~\eqref{eq:74} is a segment of the eNRG chain equivalent to a tight-binding lattice of size $\zeta$.
-Analogy with the discussion of Eq.~\eqref{eq:38} defines a second characteristic time $\tz$, through the equality
+The first term within parentheses on the right-hand side of Eq.~\eqref{eq:69} is a segment of the eNRG chain equivalent to a tight-binding lattice of size $\zeta$.
+Analogy with the discussion of Eq.~\eqref{eq:37} defines a second characteristic time $\tz$, through the equality

-In the interval $0\le t<\tz$, the properties of the eNRG Hamiltonian are independent of $\lambda$ and $\theta$, because they are governed by the energy scales in that segment of the chain, which is not affected by discretization.
+In the interval $0\le t<\tz$, the properties of the eNRG Hamiltonian are independent of $\lambda$ and $\theta$, because the energy scales in that segment of the chain, which is not affected by discretization, governs their calculation.
 The independence of $\lambda$ implies that the fidelities in this interval accurately represent the continuum limit.

 The results in Fig.~\ref{fig:6} were obtained with $\zeta =3$, which corresponds to $\omega \tz= 3$.
-Close inspection shows that the orange and blue circles become distinguishable from each other and from the black line at $\omtau t\approx 3$, that is, $t=T_{\zeta=3}\z$.
-The good agreement at smaller times confirms that the eNRG data are reliable over the interval defined by $\tz$.
+Close inspection shows that the orange and blue circles become distinguishable from each other and the black line at $\omtau t\approx 3$, that is, $t=T_{\zeta=3}\z$.
+The good agreement at shorter times confirms that the eNRG data are reliable over the interval defined by $\tz$ and recommends extension to larger $\zeta$.